rugbyprof/5443-Big-Data/Assignment-2.md

 #### 7. Email me your Ip address

-- Send me an email with the following information:
+- In an email with the subject: "5443 IP Info"

 >- Your Name
 - Your github username